- What is Return on Investment?

-In commercial real estate, return on investment (also known as ROI), is a measurement of how much money an investor receives after all expenses have been deducted.
+In commercial real estate, return on investment (also known as ROI), is a measurement of how much money an investor receives from an investment after all expenses have been deducted.
 The formula for ROI is:

 ROI = (Investment Gain - Investment Cost)/Cost of Investment